 - Like all speedsters, durability in the NFL could be an issue

 Analysis: Talk about lighting in a bottle!
-Ross is the receiver I really like the most, a guy who’s 40 time broke Chris Johnson’s fastest 40 time at 4.22 at the combine a few months ago.
-Although he is not just another Tedd Ginn Jr, a speedster with no hands, he could be the total package.
+Ross is the receiver I really like the most from a deep ball prospective A guy who’s 40 time broke Chris Johnson’s fastest 40 time at 4.22 at the combine a few months ago.
+Although he could just be another Tedd Ginn Jr, he could also be the total package.
 However, he is a smaller guy so injury concerns are always a worry with guys like this but I think he’s worth the risk in all formats.

 OJ Howard, Alabama